Scout24/hiring/wanted-next-generation-software-engineer.md

 https://github.com/AutoScout24/scout24-it-principles

-Also here is a video (YouTube) of our architect [Christian Deger](https://twitter.com/cdeger) who explains about our principles, culture and why we are doing it:
+Also here is a video (YouTube) of our architect [Christian Deger](https://twitter.com/cdeger) who explains about our principles, culture and why we are doing it [picture ↓ is clickable]:

 [![Highway to heaven - Building microservices in the cloud](http://img.youtube.com/vi/xM8CBgqCEBY/0.jpg)](http://www.youtube.com/watch?v=xM8CBgqCEBY)

-Slides from this presentation (SlideShare):
+Slides from this presentation (SlideShare)[picture ↓ is clickable]:

 [![Slides: Highway to heaven - Building microservices in the cloud](http://image.slidesharecdn.com/gotonightsberlin2016-160504115537/95/building-microservices-in-the-cloud-goto-nights-berlin-2016-1-638.jpg?cb=1462363122)](http://www.slideshare.net/cdeger/building-microservices-in-the-cloud-goto-nights-berlin-2016)